TomasHubelbauer/net-ecosystem-review/README.md

 Right now the UI checks if the links is present - instead assume it is and just render the `a` after removing data files which lack the links.

+### Switch to commas only as a separator and delete the semicolon fallback

+This will make the CSVs previewable in GitHub.